RoaaHamoudah/Internet-Record-2020-Project-/README.md

 2. **Graphical User Interface (GUI)**:
     - Built using JavaFX (Scene Builder is not allowed).
     - Includes a file chooser for loading the `internet_2020.csv` file.
+    - Provides options for various operations on the list.